Cover Image for NYU-2026 PIT-UN Tech for Change Urban Informatics for Safe, Just, and Thriving Communities Hackathon

 Participants who complete all three days of workshops, seminars, and hands-on projects for submission to award consideration will receive a digital badge from PIT-UN and NYU Tandon School of Engineering to be displayed on personal websites, social media, and for applications to employers.

-Hackathon submissions will be judged across three categories: impact, imagination, and innovation.
+Hackathon submissions will be judged across three categories: Impact, Imagination, and Innovation.
 The top-ranking teams in each individual category will receive a prize for that category, and the team with the highest overall score will be announced as the winner of the hackathon.

 Theme

 Data projects will revolve around the intersection of safety, justice, and the myriad attributes of what it means for a community to thrive.
 Guided by complex systems thinking and an ecological framework — meaning that safety and justice are elements of society that touch upon, and are impacted by, other aspects of community planning and institutional inequity — projects will take on different approaches to improving and building on community-based efforts to addressing intersecting crises of incarceration, violence, safety, and well-being.
-Intentional curricular programming and hands-on workshops are designed and offered to train participants in data collection, analysis, and visualization toward pitching and proposing real-life solutions and approaches to longstanding cycles of poverty and punishment.
-We hope you will join us in unpacking the ubiquity of how "urban informatics" can be understood and utilized to uplift and empower civic engagement and participatory governance, both locally and around the world.

 Schedule